rdfa/librdfa/README.md

 librdfa is a C-based RDFa parser for XML family languages.
 It currently supports XHTML+RDFa 1.0.

-Building and running librdfa
+Building and Running librdfa
 ----------------------------

-Change into the librdfa directory (the same directory that contains this README.txt file).
+Change into the librdfa directory (the same directory that contains this README file) and run the following:

-  autoconf
+  ./autogen.sh
   ./configure
   make
-  export LD_LIBRARY_PATH=`pwd`/libs
-  ./tests/dist/speed
+  ./tests/speed

 If everything goes well, the speed test should show you being able to process roughly 10k triples/sec.

+Optionally, you can build the Python bindings with the following:

+  ./configure --enable-python
+  make

 Development